paul-heyse/kgfoundry/codeintel_rev/patches/Rev2_Patches/Implementation_plan_for_GOID_Call_Graph_scaffolding_API_extension.md

 If you want, I can also include a tiny **Typer CLI** wrapper (e.g., `codeintel catalog list-symbols`) that calls the same service for local inspection — but the above is already sufficient for agents and UI to explore the catalog cleanly.

-Would you like me to bundle the **MCP registration line** (if your server requires explicit imports), or keep it auto‑discovered by decorators as your doc implies?

 # typer CLI wrapper #